Prapthi564/MPPC23-Power-Apps/lab1/README.md

 ### Task 8: Enable Managed Environments on all environments

-In this task, you will learn how to enable Managed Environments on all environments you just created.
+In this task, you will enable Managed Environments for all three environments—Dev, QA, and Prod.
+This feature helps apply governance, monitoring, and security policies across environments in an enterprise-grade setup.

 1. Go back to the [Power Platform Admin Center](https://aka.ms/ppac) tab.